hiljusti/manifesto/README.md

 inhibit parallelism, or garbage collection, which isn't atomic.
 The failure of the functional paradigm to achieve satisfactory efficiency impacted its popularity, which, in turn, lead to tools like formal proofs to never catch up.

-This raises the question: is there a model of computation which, like Turing Machine, has a reasonable physical implementation, yet, like the Lambda Calculus, has a robust logical interpretation?
+This raises the question: is there a model of computation, which, like the Turing Machine, has a reasonable physical implementation, and yet, like the Lambda Calculus, has a robust logical interpretation?
 In 1997, Yves Lafont proposed a new alternative, the Interaction Combinators, on which substitution is broken down into 2 fundamental laws: commutation, which creates and copies information, and annihilation, which observes and destroys information.
 In a sense, this may resemble SKI combinators, but that isn't a good analogy, since SKI combinators still include non-atomic operations: K